Winipedia/pyrig/docs/configs/dot_env.md

 ### Automatic Generation

-When initialized via `uv run myapp mkroot`, the file is created:
+When initialized via `uv run pyrig mkroot`, the file is created:

 1. **Empty file**: Created if it doesn't exist
 2. **Git exclusion**: Automatically added to `.gitignore`